 BOOKING CONDITIONS OF HIRE

-The Trustees are authorised, and have a duty, to close the hall and terminate an event if they have reason to believe that either the Law or the Conditions, as outlined below, of the Application have been or are being broken.
+The Trustees are authorised, and have a duty, to close The Downton Memorial Centre and terminate an event if they have reason to believe that either the Law or the Conditions, as outlined below, of the Application have been or are being broken.

 Fire Safety and Evacuation Plan